pointel-com-br/www.pointel/public/pibook/Engenharia de Software e Sistemas - Análise e Projeto Orientado a Objetos.md

 Gabarito: Letra D

-Item.
 72. (CESGRANRIO / PETROBRÁS -2010) Análise as afirmativas a seguir relativas ao paradigma da orientação a objetos.